well1791/belief-systems/chapters/chapter01.md

 Just think about it, if you can't perceive anything, then how would you even know anything?
 It is a fact that we need "sight" to perceive colors, depth, shadow, recognize letters, etc; we need the sensation of "touch" to perceive the things that get in our way, temperature, texture, the flow of air, etc; we need "taste" to recognize flavors that might be dangerous in large quantities like salt, among other things; we need "smell" to identify quickly when something is burning; I think hearing is obvious at this point so let's stop here.

-Sense perception is the interface that defines most of our reality, here is an example: if you decide to take a walk and you feel the freezing air outside; that unpleasant feeling is a natural warning from your body to alert you to avoid going outside without a good coat.
+Sense perception is the interface that defines most of our reality, here is an example, if you decide to take a walk and you feel the freezing air outside; that unpleasant feeling is a natural warning from your body to alert you to avoid going outside without a good coat.
 So, the example implies that we associate some notions of good and bad based on pleasant and unpleasant feelings respectively.
 But, if we only stick with this idea we would be pretty much like animals, and we know that this is not the case.
 Anyway, as always we must ask some questions before jumping into conclusions:

   * Can I believe entirely in my senses?
   * Does everyone around me feel the same way as I feel?